• Skip to main content

 Jump to Recipe

-This Greek inspired buckwheat salad is made using a combination of roasted and fresh vegetables for a flavourful light meal.
+This Buckwheat Salad is made using a combination of roasted and fresh vegetables for a delicious vegetarian meal.
 Gluten free, nutritious and simple to make it comes together in just over 30 minutes.

 Top down view of roasted vegetables, feta and lemon wedges with buckwheat on large plate.

-I also roasted cherry tomatoes (though any tomato variety will work so use your favourite) and chunks of feta cheese.
-Roasted feta is soft, with a melt-in-your-mouth quality, tangy and mellow and simply ideal to pair with buckwheat.
-(I prepared it in a similar way in roasted beetroot and feta pasta salad).
+• Feta: Roasted feta is soft, tangy and mellow and simply ideal to pair with buckwheat (I prepared it in a similar way in roasted beetroot and feta pasta salad).

 Side view of buckwheat salad with roasted vegetables, olives and feta on white plate.